Updated - 1/23/23

-Current River Conditions: Hovering around 2100 CFS at Orleans (scroll down to link for up to the minute flows)
+Current River Conditions: Hovering around 8230 CFS at Orleans (scroll down to link for up to the minute flows)

 About the Klamath River